PaulaRS/findinding_data/book/syntax_exercises.md

 **Learning goals:**

-> 1. Find an RNAseq dataset for Norah and map each of the FAIR principles to it.
+> 1. Find an RNA-seq dataset for Norah and map each of the FAIR principles to it.
 > 2. Recognise why the FAIRness of datasets is important.